This article keeps track of and compares the monthly active user metrics of social media companies such as Facebook, Pinterest and Weibo.

 Weibo also experienced a similar slowdown in MAU growth rate when it reported only a 1% year-on-year growth in fiscal 4Q 2020.

 While Facebook is seeing a slowdown in North American and Europe MAU growth rate, its Asia Pacific MAU still grew 11% year over year in fiscal Q2 2021.

 Therefore, the Asia Pacific region is helping to compensate for Facebook’s slowing MAUs growth rates seen in North America and Europe.

 Internationally, Facebook’s MAU registered a year-on-year growth rate of 8% in fiscal 2Q 2021 but was lower than Pinterest’s international MAU growth rate of 13% reported in the same fiscal quarter.

 1. Financial figures for all companies discussed above were obtained and referenced from their respective financial statements which can be obtained from the following links:

-Other Stock Analysis That You May Find Helpful
+Other Statistics That You May Find Helpful

 If you find the information in this article helpful, please consider sharing it on social media and also provide a link back to this article from any website so that more articles like this one can be created in the future.